Scholes, Holme Valley

 Scholes is a village and former civil parish, now in the parish of Holme Valley, in Kirklees, West Yorkshire, England.
-It is situated 1 mile (2 km) to the south-east and above Holmfirth, 7 miles (11 km) south-west of Huddersfield, in the Holme Valley.
+It is situated 1 mile to the south-east and above Holmfirth, 7 miles south of Huddersfield, in the Holme Valley.
 It has a population of 1,990.

 The name Scholes may have originated from the Scandinavian language meaning 'the temporary huts or sheds'.

-The village contains one non denominational primary school, originally built in 1908, modernised and extended in 1976 and then, further extended in 1986.
+The village contains one non-denominational primary school, originally built in 1908, modernised and extended in 1976 and then further extended in 1986.
 The school caters for approximately 213 pupils aged four to eleven.

-Scholes was the birthplace of the entertainer Roy Castle, well known as the presenter of the long-running BBC show Record Breakers.
+Scholes was the birthplace of Roy Castle – entertainer and the presenter of the long-running BBC show Record Breakers.

-Peter Brook was born in Scholes to farmer parents.
+Peter Brook was born in Scholes.

 Local sports

-Scholes has a successful cricket team in the Drakes Huddersfield League and a football team, (Scholes FC) who sealed promotion to Division 1 of the Huddersfield & District FA competition as of the end of the 2018–19 season with a game to spare finishing 2nd in Division 2 on 59 points.
+Scholes has a successful cricket team in the Drakes Huddersfield League and a football team, (Scholes FC) who sealed promotion to Division 1 of the Huddersfield & District FA competition as of the end of the 2018–19 season with a game to spare finishing second in Division 2 on 59 points.